pointless-lang/pointless-lang.github.io/pages/stdlib/Table/index.md

 ---
 title: "Table"
 layout: module
-subtitle: Work with tables (data-frames)
+subtitle: Work with tables (dataframes)
 ---

 For more information on tables see the [language reference](/language/tables).